cs1302uga/cs1302-gallery/README.md

 1. **How do I parse the JSON result for a query?**

-   Parsing JSON can be tricky, and there are many options.
-Your instructor recommends using Google's [`Gson`](https://github.com/google/gson) library.
+   Parsing JavaScript Object Notation (JSON) can be tricky, and there are many options.
+   You _could_ perform string manipulation to retrieve the various pieces of information from this response string.
+However, your instructor recommends using Google's [`Gson`](https://github.com/google/gson) library.
+   **Before you continue,** please do some due dilligence and lookup JSON.
+Given a string formatted using JSON, various parts of the string are referred to as _objects_, _arrays_, _elements_, etc.

    Let's assume you have an `InputStreamReader` object referred to by `reader` for the JSON response to the example query described in Q1 of this FAQ.
    First, you will need to create a [`JsonParser`](https://google.github.io/gson/apidocs/com/google/gson/JsonParser.html)